OpenRTMFP/Cumulus/README.md

-:exclamation:	CumulusServer is made obsolete by [MonaServer] project	:exclamation:
+:exclamation:	CumulusServer is made obsolete by [MonaServer]	:exclamation:

 CumulusServer is a complete open source and cross-platform RTMFP server extensible by way of scripting.